 Remember that it is not all about you.
-Instead, it is about your client trying to reach out to their target audience in order for their company to be successful.
+Instead, it is about your client trying to reach out to their target audience for their company to be successful.

-7: Using Clipart and/or Stock Imagery
+7: Using Clipart and Stock Imagery

-Unique and appealing are two words that should fit a custom logo design, neither of which apply to the overused, cliched, swoosh round a globe mark that has 15,000 sales on some stock site at $5 a piece.
+Unique and appealing are two words that should fit a custom logo design, neither of which apply to the overused, cliched, swoosh around a globe mark that has 15,000 sales on some stock sites at $5 apiece.

 8: Unnecessary Inclusions

-There are certain characters, symbols and elements that are’t actually necessary to include in a logo.
-For example, is no need to include “Co.”, “L.L.C.”, “Inc.”, etc. when creating the logo for a company; although some clients may request an adaption of the primary logo with symbols such as the Trademark (TM), Registration symbol (®) or Copyright (©) which is fine.
-Part of the logo design process is to simplify and reduce superfluous elements within the design to get to the core forms – having these additional, unnecessary items is only distracting from the logo itself.
+Part of the logo design process is to simplify and reduce superfluous elements within the design to get to the core forms — having these additional, unnecessary items is only distracting from the logo itself.

-9: Not Using the ‘Correct’ Logo Design Software
+9: Using the Wrong Logo Design Software

-That point, by the way, is in reference to creating logos in vector form instead of bitmap — I am in no way affiliated with or firmly attached to Adobe by any means, quite simply, it’s the best software out there currently for designing logos professionally.
+That point, by the way, is about creating logos in vector form instead of bitmap — I am in no way affiliated with or firmly attached to Adobe by any means; quite simply, it is the best software out there currently for designing logos professionally.

 Conclusion: Using the correct software cuts out much work in the long run.
-If you are reading this and the only logo files you have are raster files (JPEG, PNG, PSD etc.) then I would advise getting in touch with a designer to vectorise or recreate it in a professional format.
+If you are reading this and the only logo files you have are raster files (JPEG, PNG, PSD, etc.), I would advise getting in touch with a designer to vectorise or recreate it in a professional format.

 10: Lacking a Process for Designing Logos